 - Provide value to the target market so that customers are satisfied with the benefits received for the price paid, especially when compared to value available from competitors.

-Students must complete MKT 3310 with a C+ or above in order to take additional Marketing courses, to complete the Marketing concentration, or to complete the secondary specialization in Marketing.
+Students must complete MKT 3310 with a C+ or above in order to take additional Marketing courses, to complete the Marketing concentration, or to complete the secondary concentration in Marketing.

 Marketing Concentration Required Courses (6 credit hours):